gosgood/CleaningData-CourseProject/CodeBook.md

 ## Data Dictionary - SubjectActivityMeans.txt ##

-Variable					Type		Description
+Variable List
---------					----		-----------
+* Subject						Integer		numeric ID of the subject
-Subject						Integer		numeric ID of the subject Activity					String		represents the type of activity being recorded - possible values are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING timeBodyAccMeanX			Numeric		mean of mean of body linear acceleration in X direction timeBodyAccMeanY			Numeric		mean of mean of body linear acceleration in Y direction timeBodyAccMeanZ			Numeric		mean of mean of body linear acceleration in Z direction
+* Activity					String		represents the type of activity being recorded - possible values are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING timeBodyAccMeanX			Numeric		mean of mean of body linear acceleration in X direction timeBodyAccMeanY			Numeric		mean of mean of body linear acceleration in Y direction timeBodyAccMeanZ			Numeric		mean of mean of body linear acceleration in Z direction